Hanamizuki: Soundtrack

+Release

-ReleaseHanamizuki was first released in Japan nationwide on 21 August 2010.
+Hanamizuki was first released in Japan nationwide on 21 August 2010.
 Next, it debuted in Thailand under the Thai name title ฮานามิซึกิ เกิดมาเพื่อรักเธอ on 23 December 2010.
 In Taiwan, Hanamizuki was released on 1 January 2011.
-In Hong Kong, Hanamizuki was released under the Chinese name of "花水木" on 9 April 2011.Hanamizuki was also screened at the 30th Hawaii International Film Festival under the category of "Spotlight on Japan" in 2010, marking its international debut.
+In Hong Kong, Hanamizuki was released under the Chinese name of "花水木" on 9 April 2011.

+Hanamizuki was also screened at the 30th Hawaii International Film Festival under the category of "Spotlight on Japan" in 2010, marking its international debut.

 Home media

 The Hanamizuki home video was released on 4 March 2011.
 It was released in three different versions: DVD (region 2) normal edition, DVD (region 2) special 2-disc edition and in Blu-ray format.

 Reception

+Box office

-Box officeHanamizuki debuted on 310 cinema screens around Japan, where it became the highest-grossing film on the weekend of 21–22 August 2010 with a record gross of over ¥400 million, and at the same time breaking Studio Ghibli's film The Secret World of Arrietty four consecutive week hold on the top position in the Japanese box office.
+Hanamizuki debuted on 310 cinema screens around Japan, where it became the highest-grossing film on the weekend of 21–22 August 2010 with a record gross of over ¥400 million, and at the same time breaking Studio Ghibli's film The Secret World of Arrietty four consecutive week hold on the top position in the Japanese box office.
 During this weekend, over 301,000 people went to watch this film.
 Hanamizuki managed to cling on to its top position for two consecutive weekends, managing to break the 1-billion-yen mark and having over 1 million viewers during the weekend.
 The Motion Picture Producers Association of Japan put its domestic gross at ¥2.83 billion, making it the 12th highest-grossing Japanese film of 2010.
 In US dollars, Hanamizuki grossed $32,891,241 in Japanese cinemas.

 In Thailand, Hanamizuki debuted at the ninth position on its debut weekend.
 It was screened there for two weekends, garnering a total gross of $22,782.
 Hanamizuki managed to achieve the 10th position on its Taiwanese debut weekend of January 1–2.
 Over its run of three weeks, it grossed a total of $56,268 in Taiwanese cinemas, making it the second-highest-grossing territory after Japan.
 The film ended its box office run with a total worldwide gross of $33,016,351.